jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 talk about this because it makes us uncomfortable, because what kind of capabilities are we talking about?
-If we are talking about easy in the case of violin playing or piano playing or mountain climbing or something like that, well, you know, I do not personally feel bad if I do not play the violin well because I do not play the violin at all.
+If we are talking about easy in the case of violin playing or piano playing or mountain climbing or something like that, well, I do not personally feel bad if I do not play the violin well because I do not play the violin at all.

-But the work that we are in is conceptual work, so when we start talking about something being outside of our capability, well, you know, it really starts trampling on our egos in a big way.
-And so, you know, due to a combination of hubris and insecurity, we never really talk about whether or not something is outside of our capabilities.
+But the work that we are in is conceptual work, so when we start talking about something being outside of our capability, it really starts trampling on our egos in a big way.
+And so due to a combination of hubris and insecurity, we never really talk about whether or not something is outside of our capabilities.
 It ends up that it is not so embarrassing after all, because we do not have tremendously divergent abilities in that area.

 The last thing I want to say about "easy", and the critical thing to distinguish it from "simple", is that easy is relative.
-Right?
 Playing the violin and reading German are really hard for me.
 They are easy for other people, certain other people.
-So unlike simple where we can go and look for interleavings, look for braiding, easy is always going to be, you know, easy for whom, or hard for whom?
+So unlike simple where we can go and look for interleavings, look for braiding, easy is always going to
+be: easy for whom, or hard for whom?
 It is a relative term.

 The fact that we throw these things around sort of casually saying, "Oh, I like to use that technology because it is simple," and when I